Chart Color Schemes

 Employment conditions in Busselton Surrounds rank among the top 10% of areas assessed nationally

-Notably, the area has a high concentration in accommodation & food services, with employment levels at 1.9 times the regional average.
-Conversely, mining is under-represented, with only 6.4% of Busselton Surrounds' workforce compared to 11.7% in Rest of WA.
+Mining was under-represented with only 6.4% of Busselton Surrounds' workforce compared to Rest of WA's 11.7%.
 Many residents commute elsewhere for work based on Census data analysis.
-Between June 2024 and June 2025, employment increased by 5.2%, while the labour force grew by 5.4%, leading to a slight rise in unemployment rate (0.2 percentage points).
-In contrast, Rest of WA experienced lower employment growth (1.1%) and labour force growth (0.5%), with a decrease in unemployment rate (0.6 percentage points).
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Busselton Surrounds' employment mix suggests local growth of approximately 5.7% over five years and 12.2% over ten years.
+Employment increased by 6.2% over a 12-month period, while labour force also grew by 6.2%, keeping unemployment broadly flat.
+In contrast, Rest of WA had employment growth of 1.4% and labour force growth of 1.2%, with a 0.2 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Busselton Surrounds.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Busselton Surrounds' employment mix suggests local employment should increase by 5.7% over five years and 12.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment